-Open Data Services is a new and growing workers co-operative.
+Open Data Services is a growing workers co-operative.
 We deliver sustainable support for world-changing open data projects, including the Open Contracting Data Standard, the 360Giving open philanthropy initiative, the International Aid Transparency Initiative (IATI), Open Referral and the Beneficial Ownership Data Standard.

 We’re an interdisciplinary team, with developers, analysts and researchers working together to create tools and services that help organisations publish and use open data for social change.

 We welcome applications from under-represented minorities and we value diversity within our workforce.
 We don’t discriminate on age, disability, gender or gender reassignment, marriage or civil partnership, pregnancy and parenthood, race, religion or belief, sex, or sexual orientation.
 If we can do anything to facilitate your application, or if you’d like to have an informal chat about the role or the co-op before applying, please get in touch.